-The Network of the National Library of Medicine (NNLM) is an outreach program funded by the National Library of Medicine (NLM).
+The Network of the National Library of Medicine (NNLM) is an outreach program funded by the National Library of Medicine.
 The goal of NNLM is to advance the progress of medicine and improve public health by providing U.S. health professionals with equal access to biomedical information and improving individuals' access to information to enable them to make informed decisions about their health.
-A collaboration of members, the Network is comprised of academic health sciences libraries, hospital, pharmaceutical and other special biomedical libraries, public libraries, information centers and community-based organizations, coordinated by seven Regional Medical Libraries (RML) across the United States to support regional and national programs that serve the health information needs of health professionals and a diverse public.
+A collaboration of members, the Network is comprised of academic health sciences libraries, hospitals, pharmaceutical, and other special biomedical libraries, public libraries, information centers, and community-based organizations, coordinated by seven Regional Medical Libraries across the United States to support regional and national programs that serve the health information needs of health professionals and a diverse public.

 In collaboration with Cornerstones of Science, NNLM is offering a new resource to support community and citizen science outreach efforts in local communities through a fun, accessible and loanable kit for families.
 The Test the Waters Family Exploration Kit is currently accepting applications.